8 Expert Tips on How to Polish Rocks

 By Tom & Kay Benham, Contributing Editors, Lapidary Journal Jewelry Artist, from the February 2010 issue

-1. Grind wet.
+- Grind wet.
 Always grind wet to protect your lungs from breathing in the dust from stone polishing.
 The dust from some stones, such as malachite, is quite toxic.
-In addition, wet grinding eliminates damage to expensive diamond wheels.
+In addition, wet grinding eliminates damage to expensive diamond wheels and stone-polishing tools.

-3. Use the whole wheel.
+- Use the whole wheel.
 Use the entire width of the grinding wheel, not just the center.
-This will ensure a longer life and better performance.
+This will ensure a longer life and better performance for your diamond wheel.

-5. Polish slow.
+- Polish slow.
 Polishing is the final step.
-There are a myriad of polish and stone polishing pad combinations; our preference is charging a soft leather pad with a thin paste of Holy Cow stone polishing compound and water.
+There are a myriad of polish and stone-polishing pad combinations; our preference is charging a soft leather pad with a thin paste of Holy Cow stone polishing compound and water.
 The actual polishing occurs as the pad starts to dry and the stone starts to pull against the surface.
 We keep the speed of the pad low to eliminate any heat buildup.

-6. Keep it clean.
-Remember, “cleanliness is next to Godliness” when it comes to lapidary work.
-To prevent cross-contamination from coarse grits, we are careful to rinse the stone and our hands at every grit change during stone polishing–and we thoroughly clean our machines after each grinding session to prevent contamination when moving through grit levels.
+- Keep it clean.
+Remember, “Cleanliness is next to Godliness” is especially important when it comes to lapidary work.
+To prevent cross-contamination from coarse grits, we are careful to rinse the stone and our hands at every grit change during stone polishing.
+We also thoroughly clean our machines after each grinding session to prevent contamination when moving through grit levels.
 Polishing compounds and wheels should be kept in sealed plastic containers when not in use.

-7. Believe what you see.
+- Believe what you see.
 Your eyes are your most important tools when it comes to stone polishing.
 They are your feedback loop.
 If your eyes tell you that something is not quite right about the surface, believe them.
 Stop!
 Figure out what the problem is before continuing, and think through the steps you’ll take to remedy it before you begin.

-8. Grind a little and look a lot.
+- Grind a little and look a lot.
 This is the mantra of the successful lapidary.
 Taking your time and being very observant during the polishing process is essential to secure the results you want.

-These expert stone polishing tips will help you create better gems and cabs for your metal jewelry-making designs–but there’s a lot to learn before these tips can be applied.
-Learn stone polishing, from basics of stone cutting all the way through getting the perfect polish, with our Gem Polishing Kit.
-It includes a diamond polish sample kit, in addition to Michael Boyd’s Basic Cabochon Cutting DVD and Freeform Cabochon Cutting video download, three bonus projects, and the current issue of Lapidary Journal Jewelry Artist magazine.
+These expert stone-polishing tips will help you create better gems and cabs for your metal jewelry-making designs.
+However, there’s a lot to learn before these tips can be applied.
+Learn how to start in stone polishing, from the basics of stone cutting all the way through getting the perfect polish, with our Gem Polishing Kit.
+It includes a diamond polish sample kit, in addition to Michael Boyd’s Basic Cabochon Cutting DVD and Freeform Cabochon Cutting video download, three bonus projects and the current issue of Lapidary Journal Jewelry Artist magazine.
 If you’re ready to learn a rewarding new technique and be able to create your own custom cabochons, this expert kit is the perfect place to start!